-Responsible Management and Practices
+Management and Responsible Practices

 The group is led by Angélique Rodhain and Claire Gillet-Monjarret.